Afghanistan–Mexico relations: History

 From 1980 to 1981, Mexico was on the United Nations Security Council and voted in favor of Resolution 462 condemning the Soviet invasion of Afghanistan.
 The Resolution was adopted.
 When Mexico was again a member of the UN Security Council from 2002 to 2003; it voted on numerous occasions in favor of maintaining Afghanistan's independence and sovereignty of the country (Resolution 1444 and Resolution 1453) and extending the UN Assistance Mission mandate in the country (Resolution 1471).
 From 2009 to 2010, Mexico again as a non-permanent member of the UN Security Council voted in favor of UN Resolution 1868 and UN Resolution 1890.

 Since the beginning of the U.S led invasion of Afghanistan in 2001; many Afghan migrants have travelled to Mexico in order to enter the United States.
 Furthermore, several Mexican narcotic cartels have been operating in Afghanistan by using fake "front" companies to hire smugglers in the country to smuggle drugs and weapons from Afghanistan to Europe and the United States.
 Throughout the years, several Afghan migrants have traveled through Mexico to reach the United States and are forced to wait in Mexico while their U.S. asylum cases are reviewed and processed.

-In August 2021, with the return of control of the Taliban in Afghanistan; Mexico announced it would issue refugee visas to Afghan refugees, in particular women and children, from its embassy in Tehran, Iran and resettle them in Mexico.
-Immediately afterwards, over 100 Afghan refugees arrived to Mexico.
-Afghanistan's embassy in the United States was accredited to Mexico until it closed on March 16, 2022.
-The Mexican Embassy in Tehran is accredited to Afghanistan.
+In August 2021, with the return of control of the Taliban in Afghanistan; Mexico announced it would issue refugee visas to Afghan refugees, in particular women and girls, from its embassy in Tehran, Iran and resettle them in Mexico.
+Immediately afterwards, close to 2000 Afghan refugees arrived to Mexico.

+Afghanistan's embassy in the United States was accredited to Mexico until it closed on 16 March 2022.

 Trade

-In 2018, bilateral trade between Afghanistan and Mexico amounted to US$9 million.
-Afghanistan is Mexico's 165th biggest global trading partner while at the same time, Mexico is Afghanistan's 63rd biggest trading partner.
-Afghanistan's main exports to Mexico include: mobile phones, machine and automobile parts.
-Mexico's main exports to Afghanistan include: refrigerators, beer, plastic and silicone.
+In 2023, bilateral trade between Afghanistan and Mexico amounted to US$6 million.
+Afghanistan's main exports to Mexico include: apparatus for protecting electrical circuits, electronics, telephones and mobile phones, plastic, nails, clothing, and spices.
+Mexico's main exports to Afghanistan include: telephones and mobile phones, electrical wires and cables, pipes and pipe fittings, alcohol, fruits and nuts, and parts and accessories for motor vehicles.